-The segmented CT data for each soil sample was further analysed with the ImageJ software package to obtain CT porosity, CT macroporosity, pore length, pore size distribution, pore volume distribution, pore shape index, pore connectivity, and pore anisotropy.
-CT porosity, the area of CT segmented pores to the cross-sectional area of the soil- sample for each slice, was calculated using the ImageJ tool Analyse Particles.
-CT macroporosity, defined as the volume of segmented pore clusters larger than 100 mm3 to the volume of the soil sample, was calculated using the ImageJ plugin Particle Analyser [29].
-Pore length was measured using the ImageJ plugin Bone J after skeletonising the pore clusters and analysing the pore skeleton [29].
+The segmented CT data for each soil sample were further analysed with the ImageJ software (1.54h) package to obtain CT porosity, CT macroporosity, pore length, pore size distribution, pore volume distribution, pore shape index, pore connectivity, and pore anisotropy.
+CT porosity, the area of CT segmented pores to the cross-sectional area of the soil sample for each slice, was calculated using the ImageJ tool Analyse Particles.
+CT macroporosity, defined as the volume of segmented pore clusters larger than 100 mm3 compared to the volume of the soil sample, was calculated using the ImageJ plugin Particle Analyser [31].
+Pore length was measured using the ImageJ plugin Bone J after skeletonising the pore clusters and analysing the pore skeleton [31].
 Macropore size distribution was calculated using the maximum inscribed sphere method using the ImageJ 3D plugin called Local Thickness.
-Macropore volume distribution was measured using the volume enclosed by each pore's surface mesh using the ImageJ plugin Particle Analyser [29].
-The pore shape index (PSI) was calculated using Eq.
-2.
+Macropore volume distribution was measured using the volume enclosed by each pore's surface mesh using the ImageJ plugin Particle Analyser [31].
+The pore shape index (PSI) was calculated using Equation (2).

-$$PSI = A/P^2 \tag{2}$$
+$$PSI = A/P^2 (2)$$

-Where A represents the cross-sectional area, and P represents the perimeter of the pore.
+where A represents the cross-sectional area and P represents the perimeter of the pore.
 Both A and P were calculated using the ImageJ tool Analyse Particles.
 A higher PSI indicates spherical pores, while a lower PSI indicates elongated pores such as cracks.
-Pore connectivity was determined by calculating the second moment of cluster size distribution [30] using Eq.
-3.
+Pore connectivity was determined by calculating the second moment of cluster size distribution [32] using Equation (3).

 Pore connectivity =

-$$\frac{1}{N_p^2} \sum{k=1}^N n_k^2$$
+$$\frac{1}{N_p^2} \sum{k=1}^{N} n_k^2$$

 (3)

-where $N{\rm P}$ is the number of all pore voxels, $N{\rm i}$ is the number of all clusters, and $n{\rm k}$ is the number of pore voxels in cluster k.
+where N_p is the number of all pore voxels, N_i is the number of all clusters, and n_k is the number of pore voxels in cluster k.
 Pore connectivity can range from 0 (indicating many unconnected clusters) to 1 (indicating that all pore voxels belong to a single connected cluster).
-Pore anisotropy was measured using the ImageJ plugin Bone J [29].
+Pore anisotropy was measured using the ImageJ plugin Bone J [31].
 A pore anisotropy of 0 indicates an isotropic pore structure, while a value of 1 indicates an anisotropic pore structure.